 To enable the Internet of Things by adding networking connectivity to an existing electronic system which was not previously designed to allow a network connection.

-IoTize™ maximizes the ease and security of integrating smartphone (NFC, Bluetooth, Wi-Fi, …) or other network connectivity in a product.
+IoTize™ maximizes the ease and security of integrating smartphone (NFC, Bluetooth, Wi-Fi, …) or other network connectivity in any product with microcontroller-based electronics.
 IoTize leverages existing radio technologies and the on-chip monitoring resources of a product’s application processor so that companies can rapidly implement connectivity in them without redesigning them and with no new expertise.
 With its “configure and connect” technology, IoTize™ shortens time-to-market of IoT enabled products from many months to only a few short weeks.

 Near Field Communication (NFC) is growing in consumer recognition, but it remains strongly associated with payment or transportation because of its roots in the smart card industry.
 NFC is, on the other hand, a potential IoT enabler because it responds to several concerns in an interconnected IoT environment.